This is a guest blog by Laura, our resident expert on female travel.

 It’s easy to get around.

-While there is crime, as there is pretty much everywhere in the world, I feel extremely safe when I’m in Southeast Asia.
-I take standard precautions but I’m not afraid to walk around by myself or take public transport.
+While there is crime — as there is pretty much everywhere in the world — I feel extremely safe when I’m in Southeast Asia.
+I take standard precautions, but I’m not afraid to walk around by myself or take public transport.
 I go out in the evenings and don’t hesitate to interact with the locals.
-As a female traveler, safety is key and I feel just as safe here as I do back home.
+As a female traveler, safety is key, and I feel just as safe here as I do back home.
 If you run into any sort of theft, I’d venture to say it’s most often by a fellow traveler in your guesthouse.
-As long as you aren’t wandering drunk at 3am in the seedy area of Phuket, you will be alright.
-Simply take normal, common sense precautions.
+As long as you aren’t wandering drunk at 3am in the seedy area of Phuket, you will be all right.
+Simply take normal, common-sense precautions.

 If you are considering a solo trip for the first time, Southeast Asia is a great place to start.
 As a female backpacker, I like that I feel safe here, can get by on a budget, and meet other people.
-It’s a great combination when I can achieve all of these things and discover an amazing culture in Southeast Asia.
+It’s a great combination when I can achieve all of these things, as well as discover amazing cultures.

 Laura Walker runs the website, A Wandering Sole.
 She’s been backpacking around the world for seven months by herself and is not afraid just because she is a girl.
 You can get more travel tips from her website or check back here every other Thursday for more stories by her.